Faye loves posters, and she loves to share her ideas and tips about the best ways to decorate with them.

 Learn the Basics of Framing and Hanging a Poster

 Posters are easy to frame and hang yourself.
-In this article I’ll give you the basics of framing and several ways how to hang your own poster.
+In this article, I’ll give you the basics of framing and show you several ways to hang your own poster.
 I've also included a section on hanging unframed posters.

-A great way to decorate any room is with posters.
-They are very inexpensive and available in many different sizes and genres.
-You can purchase the frames at your local discount or craft stores.
+Posters are a great way to decorate any room.
+They are inexpensive and available in many different sizes and genres.
+You can purchase the frames at your local discount or craft stores, or order them online.

 Matting your poster will depend on:

-- Personal preference: Decide if you personally prefer a mat or not.
+- Personal preference: Decide if you prefer a mat or not.

 - Size of poster: Some posters are an odd size and will not fit a generic size frame without a mat or having the poster cut to fit the frame (if possible).
 You should consider this before you purchase a poster, but if you already own it, you will have to choose the best option.
-In some cases, a generic size mat might not fit your poster either and you will need to have one custom cut.
+In some cases, a generic-size mat might not fit your poster and you will need to have one custom cut.
 Most craft stores have a framing department that can help you with custom mats and frames.

 - Cost: Obviously matting will cost more, especially if you need one professionally cut.
 If you’re on a tight budget, buy a poster that will fit a generic size frame and/or mat.

 The Best Place to Buy Your Frame